Image by Hallmark Cards

 I will put my law in their inward parts, and write it in their hearts; and will be their God, and they shall be my people.

-This matter of the law being the inner righteous rule of Christ that comes by love is a stumbling block for many Christians.
-Our minds have been Hellenised and we handle abstract spiritual realities like we handle "things", that is in terms of Greek logic.
-We say "if A then not B" and "if B then not A".
+This matter of the law being the inner righteous rule of Christ that comes by love is a stumbling block for many Christians who do not know and love Christ.
+Our life in nominal Christian religion is often cold and uninviting.
+Our minds have been Hellenized by our passage through the Greek culture.
+We try to reason our way to God.
+And so we handle abstract spiritual realities like we handle "things", that is in terms of Greek logic.
+For example, we say "if A then not B" and "if B then not A".
 We pigeon hole theological concepts as we do for mathematics and geometry.
 But this does not work well for spiritual realities.
 Oftentimes they are actually interconnected complementary truths and not totally independent as we think they are.
-Then we proceed to do violence to God's precepts by jamming them into locktight abstract ideological categories in our minds.
-This is the case for "law and grace".
-In our thinking we are inclined to think of them as being mutually exclusive.
+Then we proceed to do violence to God's precepts by jamming them into lock-tight abstract ideological categories in our minds.
+This is the case for "law and grace", "Israel and the Church", and predestination and free will.
+In our Greek mindset we box them up and think of them as being mutually exclusive.
 To us they are "either-or" instead of "both-and".
 For evangelicals especially, grace is "in" and law is "out".
-Unfortunately this false dichotomy of "law and grace" is leading to a deadly spiritual poison called antinomianism.
-In divorcing God's law/righteous rule from the precincts of God's grace we end up twisting grace into something that it is not; i.e. a license to sin.
-This is a modern form of the "indulgences" that were sold in the church 500 years ago.
-And if the western church today is asleep like Sleeping Beauty, then this antinomian hostility to God's Law, even our selfist hostility to His peaceful rule in our hearts, is the religious poison which has been injected into the apple.
-And as the church sleeps on in a toxic swoon pieces of that poisoned apple still lie within her mouth.
-And so the Church sleeps.

-As premillennialists this matter of "the law" should not be a problem for us.
-We know that at His second coming Jesus will bring His righteous rule, His imposed governmentallaw, if you will, to earth.
-This will only be appropriate after the outrageeous and abominable rulership of the Antichrist during the Great Tribulation.
-The fostering and nurturing of God's righteous rule is the God given burden of our Jewish brothers and sisters.
-They can't help being what they are.
-Judah is the royal tribe in which is found the Throne of David upon which Jesus, our coming Jewish Messiah will come to rule.
-It was twisted by Judaic legalism into something else.
-A gnostic partitioning of God and man based on law.
-It was never meant to be that way.
+The faith of Abraham, Isaac, and Jacob was never meant to be that way.
 And the Jewish nation, until recently, has not found grace and not found peace in Holy City of Jerusalem.
-But that is destined to change, and gloriously so at the end of the age.
-(Zech.12:7-13:1) They will repent and be saved as a nation, entering the flows of salvation by grace through faith just like everyone else.
+But that is destined to change, and gloriously so.
+All these wonders will occur at the end of the age.
+(See Zech.12:7-13:1) They will repent and be saved as a nation, entering the flows of salvation by grace through faith just like everyone else.
 They will be a great blessing to to us, especially in the royal Kingdom offices of Messiah during His coming Millennium.
 So much for law as legalism.
 It sounds good but it leads nowhere; except to bondage and defeat.
 We have had our share of it too in the western church.

-Grace and the Gospel has been the main burden of the church (when it has been behaving).
+Grace and the Gospel has been the main burden of the church (when it has been behaving itself).
 This complements the burden of the Jewish tribe of Judah, (Southern Kingdom), which is God's righteous rule, His precepts, yes, His law, if you will.
 This is the law/grace dichotomy that Francis Schaeffer spent a lot of time wrestling with.
 But this false dichotomy is destined to pass away with the coming of Christ.
 And why?
 Because our coming Messiah embraces both of these!

 This is indeed wonderful news, not only for mankind but for this ruined cosmos as well.
 Jesus Christ/Yeshua Hamashiach is the Anointed One, the Holy One of Israel.
 He in Himself is the point of reconciliation between law and grace.
 In His first coming He brought His peace into the hearts of men by the Gospel.
-In His second coming He will bring peace peace in Jerusalem and peace on earth.
+In His second coming He will bring peace in Jerusalem and peace on earth.

 Five centuries before that first coming, the prophet Zechariah, had seen the Messiah enter Jerusalem in this very humble way.
 He saw Him come to the City of Shalom/Peace in lowly manner, riding upon a donkey.
 In this first coming He was not pursuing earthly conquest.
 Rather, He was presenting an endowment to His covenant people, - His bride to be.